-During FY 2017, HOC posted a Request for Proposals (RFP) for its PBV program.
-HOC received requests for a total of 90 units, of which 56 were approved.
-This competitive selection process utilized the selection criteria described in HOC's Administrative Plan ensuring compliance with PBV goals, civil rights requirements, Housing Quality Standards (HQS) and deconcentration standards, as stated in 24 CFR 983.57 and set forth in the PHA Plan statement of deconcentration and other policies that govern eligibility, selection, and admissions for the Housing Choice Voucher program.
+During FY 2021, and pursuant to the Project Based Voucher regulations outlined in 24 CFR 983 and PIH Notice 2017-21, HOC posted a Request for Proposal for its Housing Choice Voucher program.
+HOC intends to project-base a total of 100 units, and is currently accepting requests from private landlords and developers.
+This competitive selection process utilized the selection criteria described in HOC's Administrative Plan ensuring compliance with PBV goals, civil rights requirements, Housing Quality Standards (HQS), and deconcentration standards, as stated in 24 CFR 983.57 and set forth in the PHA Plan statement of deconcentration and other policies that govern eligibility, selection, and admissions for the Housing Choice Voucher program.

-As per the Code of Federal Regulations (CFR) at 24 CFR 983.6 and HOC's Administrative Plan, the maximum amount of PBV assistance that HOC may provide is up to 20 percent of the amount of budget authority allocated to the Agency by HUD.
-HOC currently has 683 PBV units located throughout Montgomery County, Maryland, including Silver Spring, Aspen Hill, Bethesda, Montgomery Village, Gaithersburg, Rockville, Germantown, Chevy Chase, Wheaton, Takoma Park, Clarksburg, and Boyds.
+As per the Code of Federal Regulations (CFR) at 24 CFR 983.6 and HOC's Administrative Plan, the maximum amount of PBV assistance that HOC may provide is up to 20 percent of the amount of the Housing Choice Voucher program baseline (currently 7,611).
+HOC currently has 870 PBV units located throughout Montgomery County, Maryland, including Silver Spring, Aspen Hill, Bethesda, Montgomery Village, Gaithersburg, Rockville, Germantown, Chevy Chase, Wheaton, Takoma Park, Clarksburg, and Boyds.